TOILmodular/Braids/README.md

 Therefore, I changed the coding in three source code files, so that instead pins A0, A1, and A2 are used, which are not in use in the original design.
 I got the idea for that from Nicolas Toussaint (SoundForce), who published [another Braids version on his website](https://sound-force.nl/?page_id=3179).
 That version is entirely through-hole, as it is using a different DAC.

-I could not get the original DAC8551 anymore.
-Instead, I tried the still available DAC8501, which turned out to work just fine, and which is also 16bit, like the original one.

 ## STM32F103 Version
 CAUTION!
 There are three different versions of the Blue Pill board available.